kpalaw/kget/README.md

 ## Simple HTTP Client in C++
 kget is a simple HTTP request programme.
-We can run kget <url> to get the web page eg. $kget [www.google.com](http://www.google.com), kget will return the html page back but in the text form.
+We can run kget <url> to get the web page. eg. $kget [www.google.com](http://www.google.com), kget will return the html page back but in the text form.

 ## Install Boost Library